chrisw53/twitter-bot/README.md

 # What this is:
-A simple twitter bot that automatically retweet memes.
+A simple twitter bot that automatically retweet memes, engage in casual conversations (WIP) and occasionally tweet sassy tweets @POTUS (WIP).

 # What you'll need:
 1. A twitter account